Fernando and Nefty Sallaberry: XCHANGE

-In 1987, 4 of the original 5 Menudo members, Carlos & Ricky Melendez, and Nefty and Fernando Sallaberry reunited on a project they called: XCHANGE.
-There was some publicity and they recorded a few demos (EP) but were not offered a recording contract.
+In 1987, four of the original five Menudo members, Carlos Melendez, Ricky Melendez, Nefty Sallaberry and Fernando Sallaberry reunited on a project they called: XCHANGE.
+There was some publicity, and they recorded a few demos (EPs), but were not offered a recording contract.
 They soon disbanded.

 In pop culture

 Fernando and Nefty are played by Guisseppe Miguel Agrelot and by Fabricio Andres Broda Braida, respectively, in the 2020 Amazon Prime Video series based on Menudo, "Subete A Mi Moto".